AryanKumarNadipally/D.A.I.S.E-Delivery-Autonomous-Intelligent-Sidewalk-Explorer/README.md

 ---

 ## Acknowledgment
-This project was undertaken as part of the course CSE 598: Perception in Robotics during Spring 2024.
+This project was undertaken as part of the course CSE 598: Perception in Robotics during Spring 2024, during the master's program at ASU.

 **Professor:**
 Dr. Nakul Gopalan [(Website)](https://nakulgopalan.github.io/)